 Beaver Craft C4

 Here is another one from Beaver Craft.
-It is sold as a general sloyd knife that was designed specifically for wood carving, green woodworking, WHITTLING and roughing wood out.
+It is sold as a general sloyd knife designed specifically for wood carving, green woodworking, WHITTLING and roughing wood out.
 This one has a thin pointed tip that will allow you to work on adding fine detail to confined areas.
 It curves around from the tip, creating an edge that can be used for making slicing cuts across any surface.

 The edge we mentioned earlier is very sharp.
 It would be ideal for cutting through soft pieces of wood in an easy motion.
-You can cut through oak and through walnut.
+You can cut through oak and walnut.

 This also has a hand made of hardwood oak.
 You will not be snapping this bad boy!
 Even with its hardness, it is designed to be ergonomic.
 For a finishing touch, it is processed with natural linseed oil.

 The handle is so comfortable that you will use it for long periods without feeling fatigued or uncomfortable.
 It is manufactured in Ukraine.